illinoistech-itm/jhajek/itmo-444-544/mp2/444/mp2.md

 ### How to filter for state running

 `aws ec2 describe-instances --filters Name=instance-state-name,Values=running` and can be combined with Queries.
-Filters filter your results, query is what you ask Amazon to select for you.
+Filters are when you filter your results, A Query is what you ask Amazon to select for you.

 ### Grading